vacu9708/Tools-etc/Messaging system(Kafka)/readme.md

+# Messaging patterns
+- `Publish/Subscribe` allows broadcasting messages to multiple subscribers interested in a particular topic or channel.
+- `Request/Response` enables synchronous communication between a requester and a responder, where a response is expected.
+- `Point-to-Point` ensures messages are processed by a single receiver, providing ordered and reliable message delivery.

 # Kafka
 Kafka is an open-source distributed streaming platform designed to handle high-throughput, fault-tolerant, and scalable data streaming applications.<br>
 Kafka provides a publish-subscribe model for decoupled asynchronous processing, where producers publish data to Kafka topics, and consumers subscribe to those topics to consume the data.